1822 – A general hospital opened in Montreal to accommodate eighty patients.

 1707 – Colonels March and Wainright sailed from Boston to attack Port Royal.

-1724 – A Royal edict ordered a stone wall to be built for the defense of Montreal.
+1724 – A Royal edict ordered a stone wall to be built for the defence of Montreal.

 1796 – Colonel John Butler of Butler’s Rangers died at Newark.